Steveiwonder/DataMasker/README.md

   }
 }
 ```
+### `SqlServer` Data Source
+Dry run is supported.
+A transaction is create, the update statement is executed and then the transaction is rolled back

 ## Gender
 To ensure the new data is more accurate and believable you may want to take gender into consideration when generating certain data types such as names.
 This can be achieved with a small about of additional config.
 If no gender is specified then non gender specific names are generated.